BaharsGit/Rovables_Bayesian_Inspection_Optimization/README.md

 ### 8.2 Configuration
 #### 8.2.1 Compute environment
-* The first step consists in creating a compute environment in the [AWS Batch console](https://us-east-2.console.aws.amazon.com/batch/home?region=us-east-2#compute-environments) by clicking on the _Create_ button. <br>
+* Under the batch environment click "compute environment" on the left column.
+The first step consists in creating a compute environment in the [AWS Batch console](https://us-east-2.console.aws.amazon.com/batch/home?region=us-east-2#compute-environments) by clicking on the _Create_ button. <br>
     ![](https://github.com/cyberbotics/pso_self-assembly_aws/blob/main/docs/images/batch_create_environment.png)

+* Select EC2 as the option, instead of Fargate.

 * Choose an arbitrary name for your environment.
 Choose _Managed_ as environment type to let Amazon organize the jobs automatically.
 Choose the default _Batch service-linked role_ to give all the permissions to access other AWS services like ECS. <br>
     ![](https://github.com/cyberbotics/pso_self-assembly_aws/blob/main/docs/images/batch_compute_env_config.png)